2022–23 Atlantic Coast Conference women's basketball season

 The 2022–23 Atlantic Coast Conference women's basketball season began with practices in October 2022, followed by the start of the 2022–23 NCAA Division I women's basketball season in November.
-Conference play started in November 2022 and will conclude on February 26, 2023.
-After the regular season, the 2023 ACC women's basketball tournament will be held at the Greensboro Coliseum in Greensboro, NC for the 23rd time in 24 years.
+Conference play started in November 2022 and concluded on February 26, 2023.
+After the regular season, the 2023 ACC women's basketball tournament was held at the Greensboro Coliseum in Greensboro, NC for the 23rd time in 24 years.

+Notre Dame was the regular season champions with a 15–3 conference record.
+Virginia Tech won the ACC Tournament title over Louisville 75–67.
+The ACC had eight teams selected for the NCAA tournament, with Virginia Tech being the best performing, reaching the Final Four.
+The conference's overall record was 14–8 in the tournament.
+Three ACC teams participated in the WNIT.
+Two teams reached the Super 16 and their overall record was 5–3 in the tournament.